hgmn/hgmn.github.io/_pages/rea.md

 ### Installation Instructions

 1. Download `.ado` files from above.
-2. In STATA command window, execute `sysdir` and locate `personal` directory.
+2. In Stata command window, execute `sysdir` and locate `personal` directory.
 3. Place the `.ado` files from step 1 to the `personal` directory.
-4. Restart STATA.
+4. Restart Stata.

 ### Details